howilovetheearth/stopline3_mobilize/pages/mydoc/pen_activism.md

 ## Call
 - Pick up the phone and call bank executives to demand that they do not renew their loan deal with Enbridge and that they #DefundLine3.
- - Here are some numbers for these big several pipeline funders:
+ - Some numbers for several pipeline funders:
  - CHASE:
    - Customer Service Line: 1-800-935-9935
  - Bank of America:
    - Customer Service Line: 1 (800) 432-1000
  - Citibank:
    - Customer Service Line: 1 (800) 374-9700
-   - Wells Fargo(lends to Enbridge but not 3/31 renewal):
+ - Wells Fargo (lends to Enbridge but not implicated in the 3/31 renewal):
    - Customer Service Line: 1(800) 869-3557

 ## Write to Gina McCarthy
 - Write Gina McCarthy, White House National Climate Advisor.
 Tell her they must put a stop to Line 3 and DAPL as soon as possible but no later than Earth Day!